-I decided at the last minute to attend the Fiber Festival of New England today.
+I decided at the last minute to attend the

 I was feeling sad about missing Rhinebeck last weekend, and I can't go to Stitches East next weekend on account of some scheduling conflicts, so I decided it was my only chance to get a fiber fix without flying somewhere to do it.
 I didn't even know about this event until earlier this week.
 According to a fellow fiber fiend behind me in the long line to get in, I was to expect something like a less-crowded mini-Rhinebeck.